D3stinn3/AleoHack/zknonfungibledomains/README.md

 This project was inspired by the question:
 **"Can we prove domain ownership *without revealing the domain name itself*?"**
-That idea led to **zkDomain Credentials** — a fully private, zk-native solution.
+That idea led to **zkNFDomain Credentials** — a fully private, zk-native solution.

 ---

 ## What it does
-**zkDomain Credentials** is a privacy-preserving identity credentialing system built on the Aleo blockchain.
+**zkNFDomain Credentials** is a privacy-preserving identity credentialing system built on the Aleo blockchain.
 It allows users to mint **verifiable NFTs** that prove they own a domain name — all without revealing the domain publicly.
 These Credential NFTs are issued as **ZKPasses**, representing proof of domain ownership using zero-knowledge proofs.

 The project combines:
 - **Aleo Name Service (ANS)** for decentralized domain name registration,